Nathanbyarugaba/NathanByarugaba/README.md

 Am Security Researcher with years of experience.
 I do private audits and bug bounties.
 I have found serious vulnerabilities in

-Sui protocol, Near, Celestia, 1 inch, Rujira, DCR chain, Namada, Cross, Wemix, Conflux network
+Sui protocol, Near, Celestia, 1 inch, Rujira, DCR chain, Namada, Cross, Wemix, Conflux network, Chainflip

 All of these were acknowledged and patched by the teams.
 I also do private audits.